SDGforskning/sdg-strings/SDG14_query_action_WoS.md

         OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR
           (
-            ("heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "mining" OR "mine tailing$" OR "oil") NEAR/15
+            ("heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "toxic metal$" OR "mining" OR "mine tailing$" OR "oil")
-                ("contamination" OR "pollut*")
+            NEAR/15 "contamination"
           )
-        OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "endocrine disrupting chemical$"
+        OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
-        OR "persistent organic pollutant$" OR "pesticide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
+        OR "persistent organic pollutant$" OR "pesticide$" OR "herbicide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
         OR "polycyclic aromatic hydrocarbon$" OR "PAH"
         OR "oil spill$"
         )